chr233/ASFEnhance/README.en.md

 [中文说明](README.md)

+## EULA

+> Please don't use this plugin to conduct repulsive behaviors, including but not limited to: post fake reviews, posting advertisements, etc.

 ## Download

 > Unzip the ASFEnhance.dll and copy it into the "plugins" folder in the ASF's directory to install